-53.1 Legislation
+43.1 Legislation

 - Children Act 1989

 - Children Act 2004

 - Education Act 2002

 - The Education (Health Standards) (England) Regulations 2003

 - Safeguarding Vulnerable Groups Act 2006

 - School Staffing (England) Regulations 2009 (as amended)

 - Equality Act 2010

 - Protection of Freedoms Act 2012

-- The Education (School Teachers' Appraisal) (England) Regulations 2012 (as amended)

-- Children and Families Act 2014

-- Sexual Offences Act 2003

-- The Education (Pupil Registration) (England) Regulations 2006 (as amended)

-- Data Protection Act 1998

-- The Childcare (Disqualification) Regulations 2009
+- The Education (School Teachers' Appraisal) (England) Regulations 2012 (as amended) - Children and Families Act 2014 - Sexual Offences Act 2003 - The Education (Pupil Registration) (England) Regulations 2006 (as amended) - Data Protection Act 1998 - The Childcare (Disqualification) Regulations 2009

-53.2 Statutory guidance
+43.2 Statutory guidance

-- HM Government (2014) 'Multi-agency practice guidelines: Handling cases of Forced Marriage' - DfE (2018) 'Working together to safeguard children' - DfE (2015) 'What to do if you're worried a child is being abused' - DfE (2015) 'Information sharing' - DfE (2015) 'The Prevent duty' - DfE (2022) 'Keeping children safe in education' - DfE (2018) Working Together to Safeguard Children - DfE (2018) 'Disqualification under the Childcare Act 2006' - DfE (2017) 'Child sexual exploitation' - DfE (2022) Behaviour and Discipline in Schools: Guidance for Headteacher and Staff. - DfE (2018) Sexual Violence and Sexual Harassment between in school and colleges
+- HM Government (2014) 'Multi-agency practice guidelines: Handling cases of Forced Marriage' - DfE (2015) 'Working together to safeguard children' - DfE (2015) 'What to do if you're worried a child is being abused' - DfE (2015) 'Information sharing' - DfE (2015) 'The Prevent duty' - DfE (2022) 'Keeping children safe in education' - DfE (2018) Working Together to Safeguard Children - DfE (2016) 'Disqualification under the Childcare Act 2006' - DfE (2017) 'Child sexual exploitation' - DfE (2017) 'Sexual violence and sexual harassment between children in schools and colleges' - DfE (2014) Behaviour and Discipline in Schools: Guidance for Headteacher and Staff. - DfE (2018) Sexual Violence and Sexual Harassment between in school and colleges

-Annex A: Child Protection Record of Concern - this will be phased out as My concern is introduced at Tutshill School
+Annex A: Child Protection Record of Concern - this will be phased out as My concern introduced at Tutshill School

+1 1

 Name of Year Group Date

-pupil ·
+pupil

-Person Recording Concern Signed Designated safeguarding Lead
+Person Signed Designated

+Recording safeguarding

+Concern Lead

-Record of concern
+Record of

+concern

+Concern

 Action taken

+5 II

 Follow Up

-nnov Dr. Child Droto ction Concerns Record
+Annex B: Child Protection Concerns Record

-Who the concern was reported to: Role of person the concern was reported to: Has the designated safeguarding lead been informed?
-Date and time the concern was reported: Child's name:
+Who the concern was reported to: Role of person the concern was reported to:

+Has the designated safeguarding lead been Date and time the concern was reported:

+informed?
+Child's name: ·

 Date of birth: Year group:

 Address of child involved:

 Is the child in immediate danger?
 (If so, contact the police immediately)

 The nature of the concern:

 Account of what happened and where:

 The pupil's account or perspective:

 Were any injuries sustained?
 If yes, has a body plan been completed?

 Additional observations:

 Have the police been contacted and why?

 Staff members who are aware of the concern: External agencies who have been contacted:

 Actions taken and by whom:

 Was professional advice sought?
 If yes, who was advice sought from?

 Professional advice or opinion given:

 Has this concern been discussed with the parent/carer?

 Reason for/for not discussing the concern:

 Further action to take:

 Outcome of concern raised

-Feedback to the referring staff member:

-Names and contact details of those with information about the outcome:

-Where can further information about the concern be found?
+Feedback to the referring staff member: Names and contact details of those with information about the outcome: Where can further information about the concern be found?
 Other notes: